CuriousLearner/django-phone-verify/.github/SECURITY.md

 When using django-phone-verify in production, we recommend:

+1. **Failed Attempt Lockout**: `MAX_FAILED_ATTEMPTS` (default: `5`) is enabled out of the box.
+Each `SMSVerification` record counts wrong, expired and already-used codes in a `failed_attempts` column; once the limit is reached the record returns `SECURITY_CODE_TOO_MANY_ATTEMPTS` and the user must request a new code.
+Leave it enabled, and do not raise it without a concrete reason.
+Note this is per-record protection, so it does not replace request rate limiting.

-1. **Rate Limiting**: Always implement rate limiting on verification endpoints to prevent:
+2. **Rate Limiting**: Always implement rate limiting on verification endpoints.
+The built-in lockout caps guesses against one issued code, but an attacker can reset it by re-registering, so you still need limits to prevent:
-   - Brute force attacks on security codes
    - SMS sending abuse
    - Cost-based DoS attacks
+   - Phone number enumeration

-2. **Environment Variables**: Store sensitive credentials (Twilio/Nexmo keys) in environment variables, never in code
+3. **Environment Variables**: Store sensitive credentials (Twilio/Nexmo keys) in environment variables, never in code

-3. **HTTPS Only**: Always use HTTPS in production to protect session tokens and security codes in transit
+4. **HTTPS Only**: Always use HTTPS in production to protect session tokens and security codes in transit.
+Session tokens are bearer values: they are matched against the database as opaque strings and are never decoded or signature-checked, so anyone holding one can attempt the verify step for that phone number

-4. **Token Expiration**: Set reasonable `SECURITY_CODE_EXPIRATION_SECONDS` values (recommended: 300-600 seconds)
+5. **Token Expiration**: Set reasonable `SECURITY_CODE_EXPIRATION_SECONDS` values (recommended: 300-600 seconds)

-5. **One-Time Codes**: Consider enabling `VERIFY_SECURITY_CODE_ONLY_ONCE: True` for high-security applications
+6. **One-Time Codes**: Consider enabling `VERIFY_SECURITY_CODE_ONLY_ONCE: True` for high-security applications

+7. **Sandbox Backends**: If you write your own sandbox backend, override `_should_bypass_code_check()`, not `validate_security_code()`.
+The latter is where expiry, one-time use and the failed-attempt lockout are enforced

-6. **Input Validation**: Validate phone numbers on the client side before sending to prevent malformed requests
+8. **Input Validation**: Validate phone numbers on the client side before sending to prevent malformed requests

+9. **Record Retention**: Schedule the `cleanup_phone_verifications` management command and set `RECORD_RETENTION_DAYS` so old records, and the phone numbers in them, do not accumulate indefinitely

-7. **Monitoring**: Monitor for unusual patterns like:
+10. **Monitoring**: Monitor for unusual patterns like:
    - High SMS sending rates from single IPs
    - Multiple failed verification attempts
    - Verification attempts for many different phone numbers from one source